Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 What do you see?
 This returns a compile time error: invalid call to '__lt__': right side cannot be converted from 'Int' to 'IntPair'.

+See also `planets.mojo`.

 **Exercise**
 1 -  Define a struct Point for a 3 dimensional point in space.
 Declare a point variable origin, and print out its items.
 (see *exerc7.1.mojo*)
-2 -  Define a struct Car with attributes speed and model.
-Define two __init__ functions, one which sets the speed and gives model the value "Base", and one which gives both speed and model a value; Declare a Car with only a speed, and print out its model.
+2 -  Define a struct Car with attributes brand, model, year and price.
+Define two __init__ functions, one which sets the brand and gives model the value "Base", and one which sets all attributes.
+Make a method that prints all attributes.
+Declare a car with all attributes and print these out.
+Declare a Car with only a speed, and print out its model.
 (see *car.mojo*)

 ## 7.4 Overloaded functions and methods
 Like in Python, you can define functions in Mojo without specifying argument data types and Mojo will handle them dynamically.
 This is nice when you want expressive APIs that just work by accepting arbitrary inputs and let *dynamic dispatch* decide how to handle the data.
 However, when you want to ensure type safety, Mojo also offers full support for overloaded functions and methods, a feature that does not exist in Python.